py2ai/py2ai.github.io/_posts/2021-01-31-Drag-and-Drop-CSV-file-with-axis-selection-gui.md

 ---
+categories:
+- GUI tutorial series
+description: Making a drag drop CSV file based matplotlib GUI with multiple themes and adding axis selection options
+featured-img: pyqt15datatime
+keywords:
+- PyQt5
+- Matplotlib
+- GUI
+- CSV
+- Python
+- Data Visualization
+- Tutorial
 layout: post
-title: How to make a Matplotlib and PyQt5 based GUI to plot a CSV file data
-categories: [GUI tutorial series]
 mathjax: true
-featured-img: pyqt15datatime
-description: Making a drag drop CSV file based matplotlib GUI with multiple themes and adding axis selection options
-keywords: [PyQt5, Matplotlib, GUI, CSV, Python, Data Visualization, Tutorial]
-tags: [PyQt5, Matplotlib, GUI, Data Visualization]
+tags:
+- PyQt5
+- Matplotlib
+- GUI
+- Data Visualization
+title: How to make a Matplotlib and PyQt5 based GUI to plot a...
 ---

 Hello friends!
 This is part 15 of the PyQt5 GUI learning series.
 Recently, some friends have given interesting suggestions related to part 07.
 In